Many or all companies we feature compensate us. Compensation and editorial

 Difference between variable and fixed rates

-If you are a student or a parent of a student taking out or refinancing a student loan, you should understand the different types of interest rate options that are available.
+If you’re a student or a parent of a student taking out or refinancing a student loan, it helps to understand the different types of interest rate options that are available.

 Here’s how the interest rate types compare: